It's important to learn how to manage cost for restaurant business. Food costs can make or break a business.

 Food cost is the ratio of ingredient cost to revenue generated from food sales using those ingredients.
 This metric is always displayed as a percentage.
 Food cost provides insight into a restaurant or bar's profitability.

 This number is used to establish prices and helps set the tone and quality of a business.
 Looking at this cost and optimizing the return on each dish can turn a floundering business into a profitable one.
+It's a valuable part of restaurant bookkeeping.

 Why Is Food Cost Important?